loafoe/hubot-matteruser/README.md

 # hubot-matteruser

-Hubot Adapter for Mattermost using the Web API and Websockets.
+Hubot Adapter for Mattermost using the Web API and WebSockets.

 ## Description